 The management determines whether goodwill and trademarks are impaired at least on an annual basis and as and when there is an indication that goodwill and trademarks may be impaired.
 Franchise fees are assessed for indicators of impairment at the end of the financial year.
-This requires an estimation of the value-in-use of the cash-generating units to which the goodwill, trademarks and franchise fees are allocated.
-Estimating the value-in-use requires the Group to make an estimate of the expected future cash flows from the cash-generating unit and also to choose a suitable revenue growth rate, gross margin and discount rate in order to calculate the present value of those cash flows.
-The carrying amounts of intangible assets as at 30 September 2021 are as disclosed in Note 9 to the financial statements.
+This requires an estimation of the value-in-use of the cash-generating units ("CGUs") to which the goodwill, trademarks and franchise fees are allocated.
+Estimating the value-in-use requires the Group to make an estimate of the expected future cash flows from the CGUs and also to choose a suitable revenue growth rate, gross margin and discount rate in order to calculate the present value of those cash flows.
+The carrying amount of the Group's intangible assets as at 30 September 2022 are as disclosed in Note 9 to the financial statements.